Acosta Sales & Marketing

-Acosta is a sales and marketing agency currently headquartered in Jacksonville, Florida.
-Their clients include Clorox and Coca-Cola, among others.
+Acosta, Inc. is a sales and marketing agency currently headquartered in Jacksonville, Florida.

+Acosta provides omnichannel retail solutions including headquarter sales, retail execution, merchandising, category management, and business intelligence to national, regional, and emerging brands.

+Acosta is a subsidiary of Acosta Group, a parent brand launched in 2023 to unify Acosta and its affiliated agencies.

 History

 Acosta was founded in 1927 by Lou Acosta.
+Founder Louis "L.T."
+Acosta opened L.T.
+Acosta Company, Inc. This family-run, single-market food broker served the greater Jacksonville, Florida area for 50 years before it expanded across the Southeast.

 An office in Tampa was opened and the service area expanded to central Florida.
-A branch in Birmingham, Alabama, was started in 1977.
+Expanding beyond Jacksonville in 1977, Acosta opened offices in Alabama, Georgia and Florida, which set the stage for continued growth.
 In 1981, Acosta opened a local office in Miami, Florida.
 In the 1980s, Acosta's operations spread throughout the southern United States.
 This included local franchises in Georgia through a 1983 acquisition of Raley Brothers, North Carolina and South Carolina in 1989, and later franchises in Louisiana, Tennessee and Virginia.

 Acosta participated in multiple consolidations with other food retailers, manufacturers and procurement centers.
 By the mid-1990s, the company was servicing 27 markets and employed over 2,000 people.
 These merges included: